-8. CBD Can Reduce Stress
+8. CBD Has Been Shown to Reduce Stress

 Stress has become a normal part of life for virtually everyone in the world.
 But CBD appears to be a promising alternative to prescription medications that are used to handle stress-related health problems.
 While CBD certainly isn’t a “cure-all” for every stress-related ailment, it’s been found to be helpful as a mood-stabilizer and antidepressant.

 According to Samir Haj-Dahmane of Buffalo University, CBD and other cannabinoids can “…restore normal endocannabinoid function [to] potentially help stabilize moods and ease depression.”

 This is really promising for those trying to recover from addiction to alcohol and hopefully live normal lives.

 CBD has been shown to be an agonist of 5-HT1a serotoninergic receptors and to regulate stress response and compulsive behaviors.”
 In other words, it blocks the serotonin receptors responsible for the pleasurable brain response when using certain drugs, while mitigating stress reactions that drive people to use drugs.

 Specifically, the researchers looked at a variety of addicting substances, including opioids, alcohol, tobacco and – ironically – marijuana (THC).